Large-Scale Cilium Tuning Guide

 Benefits:

-- cilium-agent restarts or cilium upgrades won't slow down kube-controller-manager, kube-scheduler, or other core components
+- cilium-agent restarts or cilium upgrades will not slow down core components like kube-controller-manager or kube-scheduler

-- Avoid "Too many requests" / 429 errors stalling cilium synchronization
+- Prevents "Too many requests" / 429 errors on apiserver that could stall cilium synchronization

-Why: cilium-agent / cilium-operator use client-go to talk to apiserver.
-Defaults are conservative and can become a sync bottleneck at scale.
+Effect: cilium-agent and cilium-operator use client-go internally to communicate with apiserver.
+The default QPS/Burst values are conservative and may become a synchronization bottleneck at scale.

 | Component | QPS | Burst |